Experimental evidence for electric surface resistance in niobium: Conclusion

-In conclusion, the dependency of the surface resistance on the applied field strength is different for different cavities and/or surface preparations.
+In conclusion, the dependency of the surface resistance on the applied field strength strongly depends on the surface preparation.
 This indicates a variety of different dominant field dependent loss mechanisms.
 Some cavities exhibit an $R\msub{S}$ increasing above a threshold field saturating at higher field.
-In this paper it has been shown that measurements on a state of the art bulk niobium cavity, showing this behavior of $R\msub{S}$ on the surface electric field, can be well described by the ITE model.
+In this paper it has been shown that measurements on a bulk niobium cavity, showing this behavior of $R\msub{S}$ on the surface electric field, can be well described by the ITE model.
+For a niobium on copper quarter wave cavity these losses were found to be stronger, which could be correlated to more trapped states participating in the exchange.
 To further test the predictions of the ITE model a niobium thin film sample was tested with the Quadrupole Resonator.
 These measurements showed field dependent losses independent on temperature, which scale linearly with frequency, if one assumes that they are caused by the surface electric field.
-These findings are consistent with the predictions of the ITE model.
-They allow to better understand the field dependent surface resistance of superconducting niobium.
+These findings are consistent with the predictions of the ITE model and in contradiction with the thermal contact resistance model.

+Our results allow to better understand the field dependent surface resistance of superconducting niobium.
 This can be used for the development of future accelerating cavities.
 In particular a possible explanation for the larger field dependent surface resistance found in some cavities produced of niobium films on copper substrates, a technology widely used for cavity operation at \unit[4.2]{K} \cite{Sergio2006}, is given by the ITE model.